eriiic0225/wehelp_phase1/week5/README.md

 ## **Task 3: SQL CRUD**

-### INSERT a new row to the member table where name, email and password must be set to test ,test@test.com, and test.
+#### 👾INSERT a new row to the member table where name, email and password must be set to test ,test@test.com, and test.
 INSERT additional 4 rows with arbitrary data.

 ```bash
 mysql> INSERT INTO member (name, email, password) VALUES('test', 'test@test.com', 'test');